pooja614/Data-Analytics/Exploratory_Data_Analysis(Python)/README.md

 * We observe that there is increase from the starting of the year, decrease in job posting at the middle from August and finally again at the end it increases.
 * We have to keep note that data has post dates from February 2019 to May 2020.

-### 3.Job Posting frequency of Categories: Sales, IT, Fashion, Hotels
+### 3.9 Job Posting frequency of Categories: Sales, IT, Fashion, Hotels

 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/7c24b199-a0f0-4b0c-be56-87042f0c2906)